Coronavirus (COVID-19) information: Careers Leader programme members

 - How will the programme be different due to COVID-19?

 We recognise COVID-19 has resulted in unprecedented uncertainty for schools.
 Our programme is designed to support schools to develop a strategy and implementation plan that reflects individual school context which will be even more important in the 20-21 academic year.
-We’ve also taken a number of steps to respond to COVID-19 in terms of our practical delivery of the programme and reviewing our curriculum.
+We’ve also taken a number of steps to respond to COVID-19 in terms of our practical delivery of the programme and reviewing our curriculum, ensuring that content is supporting schools during this challenging time and maximising virtual delivery.

 - How will the programme respond to changes in careers education due to COVID-19?